anilmainali/Java/README.md

 When you’re finished with this tutorial, you’ll be able to Download Eclipse [Neon] on Windows7 Machine along with its prerequisites by following step by step instructions which is provided here in this tutorial.At the end of the additional tutorial resources, the link will be provided for you to explore and dive deep into Eclipse.

 ## Brief Java Overview: What is Java?
+Java is a programming language or Runtime Environment or both.
+It can be a  Programming language or Runtime Environment or both.
+Java was developed by Sun Microsystems in 1995.
+Later acquired by Oracle.

 ## Why Java?
 ## Is Java Free to Download?
 ## JRE vs JDK